OctopusDeploy/blog/blog/2020-11/octopus-release-2020-5/index.md

 | Octopus 2020.2        | Expired            | 2020-09-30   |
 | Octopus 2020.1        | Expired            | 2020-08-24   |

 ## Create self-signed certificates in the certificate library

 ![Create self-signed certificates in the certificate library ](self-signed-certificates.png)

-Creating a self-signed certificate for development and testing purposes isn't difficult but Octopus now makes this faster and simpler.
-You can create a self-signed certificate in the Certificate library (**{{ infrastructure,Deployment Targets }}**) and take advantage of it in your automation processes.
-This is very handy testing the deployment of new or updated services.
-You can also download it if you need to use it with command line interfaces (CLI), desktop applications or other tasks.
+Creating a self-signed certificate for development and testing purposes isn't tricky, but Octopus now makes this faster and simpler.
+You can now create a self-signed certificate in the certificate library (**{{ Library,Certificates }}**) and take advantage of it in your automation processes.
+This update makes it more convenient to test the execution of new or updated deployments and runbooks involving certificates.
+You can also download it if you need to use it with command-line interfaces (CLI), desktop applications or other tasks.

 [Learn more](https://octopus.com/docs/deployment-examples/certificates)

 ## GitHub container registry support

-Octopus now supports [GitHub container registry (GHCR)](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry) as a package source for automated deployment and runbook processes.
-Octopus technically already supported GHCR however it was difficult to configure.
-GHCR has not (yet) implemented the Docker catalog API which allows search for repositories.
+Octopus now supports [GitHub container registry (GHCR)](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry) as a package source for automated deployments and runbook processes.
+We technically already supported GHCR however, GitHub has not implemented the Docker catalog API to allows search for repositories which produced confusing errors.
+We now handle these inconsistencies more gracefully so you can take advantage of GHCR feed without any issues.

-This is resulting in the UI not behaving nicely when:

 [Learn more](https://github.com/octopusdeploy/issues/issues/6567)